Mitochondrial dysfunction and elevated oxidative stress are part of the root cause of aging.

 - A long-term study looked at the effects of supplementing with glycine and cysteine in older adults (age 70+) for 6 months.
 The study participants took 1.33 mmol/kg/day of glycine and 0.81 mmol/kg/day, provided as N‐acetylcysteine [NAC].
 The results showed that the supplements corrected the baseline deficiency.
 It also improved inflammation, insulin resistance, cognition, strength, walking speed, and exercise capacity.[ref]

 - In older adults with HIV, supplementing with cysteine and glycine for 2-weeks corrected their glutathione deficiency.
 This also improved mitochondrial function.[ref]

 - Glycine plus cysteine also increased heart function and decreased inflammatory markers in old mice.[ref]

 - 1.33 mmol/kg/day glycine –> about 6g/day for a 130 lb person, divided into two doses

 - 0.81 mmol/kg/day of n-acetyl cysteine –> about 8g/day for a 130 lb person, divided into two doses

 Note: The dose seems really high for N-acetyl cysteine, but the clinical trial with this dose did run for 6 months.
 Glycine intake from food is normally in the 2-3 g/day range for a normal diet.

 Where do I get it?

 Disclaimer: I’m not a doctor…If you have questions about supplements and whether they are right for you, definitely talk with your own doctor.
 N-acetyl cysteine may interact with medications such as nitroglycerine.
 It can also lower blood pressure in some people, which could be a problem if you are already on a blood pressure medication.

 The studies are using large doses of glycine and n-acetyl cysteine…Your best bet for supplementing may be to buy the powder in bulk.
-Amazon used to carry NAC in powder and capsules, but they have decided not to sell it anymore.
+Amazon carries NAC in powder and capsules.

 Glycine is available in bulk powder on Amazon.
 It is also available from BulkSupplements and PureBulk.